-For a small fee you can purchase a 30-day tourist visa at the airport and this visa is extendable for 1 30-day period meaning you have 60 days available to you.
+For a small fee, you can purchase a 30-day tourist visa at the airport.
+Additionally, this visa is extendable for 1 30-day period meaning you have 60 days available to you.

 60-day paid extendable tourist visa

-You’ll need to apply for this visa before you arrive in Indonesia and it does require a bit of paperwork, but it can be extended 4 times for periods of 30 days meaning you have 180 days in Indonesia on this visa.
+You’ll need to apply for this visa before you arrive in Indonesia.
+Unfortunately, it does require a bit of paperwork, but it can be extended 4 times for periods of 30 days meaning you have 180 days in Indonesia on this visa.